abdnh/chex-game/README.md

 ## TODO:
-* Add a Makefile
+* Add a build script
 * more description
-* Make it more fun and complete
+* Make it more complete
 * tidy up the code
 * etc.